pensjonatus/flash-fiction/blog/two-poets.md

 ---
-title: 'Two Poets'
+title: Two Poets
 date: '2012-11-24'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 It was poetry reading night at Dragon Circus Cafe, so Natalie took her new